-The generated load will be less on the edge plates of the deck since the roadway width is less than the deck width.
+The generated load will be less on the edge plates of the deck because the roadway is narrower than the deck.
 The loads on these edge plates are factored with respect to the distance d shown in below screenshots, and then applied on the deck plates existing at the edge of the roadway surface.